 Ford's Transit line of vans already has a following in the aftermarket adventure van segment and the new Transit Trail should help make it even more popular with the outdoor set.
-The biggest change is Ford's newly-available Intelligent All-Wheel Drive with an optional 50/50 torque split locking system that gives the Transit much improved offroad capability.
+Patents have been issued for the Transit Trail in the US, meaning that it's likely to be coming to the States as well as the UK market.
+The biggest change is Ford's newly available Intelligent All-Wheel Drive with an optional 50/50 torque split locking system that gives the Transit much improved offroad capability.
 Front-wheel-drive models now have a standard mechanical limited-slip differential based on the design used in the Focus RS and Fiesta ST and developed with driveline specialists Quaife.
 The exterior features a Raptor-style matte black grille with similar "Ford" lettering, along with body cladding and 17-inch alloy wheels.
 Inside are standard leather seats that can be reconfigured to change positions or for additional storage.
-The only bad news is that the Transit Trail is slated for the European market, with no immediate plans for the van to come to the US.